Workplace Advisory & Compliance

 How AWS supports restructure programs

 AWS supports employers across business case development, consultation design, redeployment process, role design, communications and post-implementation review.
-Engagements are structured to integrate with existing project, HR and WHS governance.
+Engagements are structured to integrate with existing project, HR and WHS governance, and to draw on related AWS advisory and psychosocial safety support where the change carries elevated workforce risk.

 What employers should prepare